1. PURPOSE AND PHILOSOPHY

 The Committee shall review and approve all guest speakers and guest presenters and their respective materials relating to sex education instruction in any course and maturation education prior to their presentations.

-The Committee shall not authorize the use of any sex education instruction program or maturation education program not previously (a) approved by the state Instructional Materials Commission and recommended by the Utah State Board of Education, (b) approved by the Board consistent with the procedures outlined in Utah Admin.
-Code R277-474, or (c) approved under Utah Code Ann. § 53G-10-402.
+The Committee shall not authorize the use of any sex education instruction program or maturation education program not previously (a) approved by the Utah State Board of Education, (b) approved by the Board consistent with the procedures outlined in Utah Admin.
+Code R277-474, or (c) otherwise approved consistent with Utah Code Ann. § 53G-10-402.

 The parent or legal guardian of a student must provide written consent before the student may participate in sex education instruction or maturation education.